UTUC - Urothelial/transitional cell cancer of the upper tract (ureter, kidney)

 • Must remove entire distal ureter (intramural + UO) with bladder cuff

-• Lymph node dissection templates similar to RPLND
+• Lymph node dissection for HR disease

 • Similar to bladder cancer - prognostic and therapeutic value in T2-T4 invasive disease.